Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the owner of the file hello to the user betty: chown betty hello This script creates an empty file called hello: touch hello This script adds execute permission to the owner of the file hello: chmod u+x hello
+This script changes the owner of the file hello to the user betty: chown betty hello This script creates an empty file called hello: touch hello This script adds execute permission to the owner of the file hello: chmod u+x hello This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello: chmod ug+x,o+r hello